StemDevEvo/Notch-2025/README.md

 Paré, L., Bideau, L., Baduel, L. et al. Transcriptomic landscape of posterior regeneration in the annelid Platynereis dumerilii.
 BMC Genomics 24, 583 (2023). https://doi.org/10.1186/s12864-023-09602-z

 The second part `DEG_analysis` contains the code and results for the differentially expressed genes analysis.

+The original confocal and bright field images have been deposited at the BioImage Archive with accession number S-BIAD2428.